 For people who spend 8 hours a day in bed, finding the best mattress that fulfills all their requirements can be a tough task.
-However, your tough task can become considerably simpler with our handy guide on finding the best mattress for yourself.
+However, your tough task can become considerably simpler with our handy guide to finding the best mattress for yourself.
 Read on to find out more.

 Choosing the Best Mattress: Type

 - Innerspring – Innerspring mattresses come with coils inside them.
 The coils provide the base support, although there are layers of other materials as well.
 However, as you can imagine, these coils are not the best way to provide support.
 Therefore, innerspring mattresses, though bouncy, do not provide pressure relief or any considerable motion isolation.
-Innerspring mattresses are an economical choice, making them ideal for people on a budget.
+Innerspring mattresses are economical, making them ideal for people on a budget.
 Moreover, these mattresses are a good fit for stomach and back sleepers.

 Choosing the Best Mattress: Size and Firmness

 Size is an important consideration when finding the best mattress for yourself.
 Not only do you need to decide the size of the mattress you need, but you also keep in mind the size of the room and the bed frame, along with your size.
 Different mattresses react differently to weights and have a specific firmness level for every weight class.

 - Your Size – Your weight should determine the firmness of the mattress you should opt for to ensure it doesn’t sink under you.
 On the other hand, neither should the mattress feel too firm under you if you’re not heavy enough to make a dent.

 - For sleepers under 130 pounds, you can opt for a mattress anywhere from extra soft to medium soft.